adithyaram/CTL-Term-Paper/README.md

 ==============
 In this work, i have designed a process to convert Coal to Natural Gas Liquids and mixed alcohols.

-A mathematical program is constructed in LINGO.
+A mathematical program is constructed in LINGO to optimize the necessary conditions to produce a particular maximum compoment.

 This was a part of my work submitted to Texas A&M University.